BULLYING CAN END!

 “Mr. Kimmelman’s presentation is essential to any school or district trying to stamp out bullying and inculcate the culture of kindness.” —Model Schools Coordinator

-He has been a speaker on bullying and racism since 1995, giving presentations in schools, colleges, libraries, and community organizations.
+He has been a speaker on bullying since 1995, giving presentations in schools, colleges, libraries, and community organizations.
 He speaks on & shows 3 of his short films in this interactive presentation.
 He says:

 What Educators Are Saying: